Effective February 2018

 - Personalize your user experience including offering you personalized marketing and offers

-- Measure website usage and improve functionality
+- Measure site and mobile app usage and improve functionality

 - Firewalls: we have secure firewalls designed to prevent unauthorized access to our systems.

 - Monitoring: we monitor activity on CIBC digital services to enhance security and to protect your personal information.

 CIBC uses various web technologies, including web beacons and cookies.

 Web beacons are tiny graphic images we may place on our site pages or in our emails.
 They may be used to measure such things as response rates to our communications and to help us improve our web pages and promotions.